agustiyann/Manime/README.md

 - [Lottie](https://lottiefiles.com/) - displays animation in JSON format.
 - [Shimmer](https://facebook.github.io/shimmer-android/) - create a shimmer effect on the application.

+## Download
+Go to the [Releases](https://github.com/agustiyann/Manime/releases) to download the latest APK.

 ## Contribute
 If you want to contribute to this repository, you're always welcome!